nchen93/nchen93.github.io/_pages/about.md

 title: Hi, I am Ning Chen (陈宁) 🌟
 ---

-🌐 **Research Interests**: Satellite Communications, Artificial Intelligence for Networking, Network Slicing.

-📚 **Publications**: Over 20 high-level articles in top journals, with more than 700 citations.

-🏆 **Honors & Awards**: National Postgraduate Scholarships, Second Prize of Shandong Province Postgraduate Innovation Achievement Award, Outstanding Graduate Awards, etc.

-📝 **Editorial Roles**: Reviewer for IEEE TWC, IEEE TII, IEEE Network, IEEE TNNLS, IEEE T-ITS, IEEE TVT, IEEE TNSM, IEEE TMM, IEEE IoT-J, etc; Editorial Board Member of [Journal of Information and Computing](https://www.hkstmpress.com/journals/JIC/); Guest Editor of Electronics Special Issue: [Application of AI in UAVs](https://www.mdpi.com/journal/electronics/special_issues/FW7A5WF45P).

-💰 **Funding**: BUPT Excellent Ph.D.
+I'm currently pursuing the Ph.D. degree at Beijing University of Posts and Telecommunications (BUPT), Beijing, China, with research interests in Satellite Communications, Artificial Intelligence for Networking, and Network Slicing.
+I have published over twenty high-level articles in top-tier journals.
+I serve as a reviewer for multiple prestigious journals, including IEEE TWC, TII, Network, TNNLS, T-ITS, TVT, TNSM, TMM, and IoT-J, and I am an editorial board member of the [Journal of Information and Computing](https://www.hkstmpress.com/journals/JIC/) as well as a Guest Editor of Electronics Special Issue: [Application of Artificial Intelligence in Unmanned Aerial Vehicles](https://www.mdpi.com/journal/electronics/special_issues/FW7A5WF45P).
+I have received numerous awards and honors from government and academic institutions, such as the National Postgraduate Scholarship, Second Prize of Shandong Province Postgraduate Innovation Achievement Award, and Outstanding Graduate Awards.
+My research has been supported by the BUPT Excellent Ph.D.
 Students Foundation.

 ---